-Tupperware® is a brand name of flexible, bright plastic containers and kitchenware for refrigerated storage of leftover food or foods made in advance, or for dry, shelf-stable foods.
+Tupperware® is a brand name of flexible, plastic containers and kitchenware for refrigerated storage of leftover food or foods made in advance, or for dry, shelf-stable foods.

 The flexible lids allows air to be pressed out of the containers as you are putting the lids on.
 This is known by some as “burping” the containers.

 Since 2010, Tupperware sold in Canada and the US has been BPA free: “As of March 2010, items sold by Tupperware US & CA are BPA free.”
 About BPA & Product Materials.
 Tupperware.
 Accessed November 2019 at https://www.tupperware.ca/about-bpa

 There is no government health organization in the world today which considers BPA unsafe or even a risk.
 Consumers’ perception of a risk has been driven largely by bloggers with no scientific, medical, or nutritional qualifications.
 Even though the source of the concern is a dubious one, it can be hard for health authorities and manufacturers to try to tell consumers otherwise.

 Tupperware essentially says that it believes the governmental organizations recommendations about BPA being safe, but despite this, it has to cater to the perceptions of the customer base: “Tupperware follows the recommendations and guidelines of governmental regulatory agencies regarding materials that may be used in our high quality products.
 The Company also acknowledges the attitudes of consumers regarding products containing BPA.”
 Ibid.

 There is no recommendation from Tupperware or any reputable health organization that anyone should stop using pre-2010 Tupperware.